 - Seek the assistance of a mediation service.
 Access to mediation services in Aberdeen City is free.
 Sacro offer a Community Mediation Service; further details on the services Sacro offer can be found in the related links section below.

 You can download and complete the form below to apply for a high hedge notice.
 The application fee for a high hedge notice is £395.
 You can pay your application fee using our payment portal or by cheque.
 Cheques should be made payable to 'Aberdeen City Council'.

 An application for a high hedge notice should be considered a last resort and only used when all other attempts to resolve the issue have failed.

-The role of Aberdeen City Council is not to mediate between the parties but to act as an impartial decision maker.
+The Council's role is not to mediate between the parties but to act as an impartial decision maker.
 Submitting an application for a high hedge notice does not guarantee that a notice will be served.